Ellsworth Vines: Amateur

-In April, Vines beat Allison in the final of the Mason-Dixon tournament in White Sulphur Springs.
+In April, Vines beat Allison in the final of the Mason-Dixon tournament at The Greenbrier resort in White Sulphur Springs.
 At Wimbledon Championships, Vines beat Bunny Austin easily in the final and the winning ace was hit so hard, Austin claimed he couldn't see it.
 Vines beat Allison in the final of the Newport Casino event in August.
-At the U.S. Championships, Vines beat Cliff Sutter in the semi finals in five long sets when he came very close to defeat.
+At the U.S. Championships, Vines beat Cliff Sutter in the semi-finals in five long sets when he came very close to defeat.
 He then beat Henri Cochet in the final to retain his title.
 In November Vines beat Allison in five sets in the final of the New South Wales championships.
 Vines was ranked World No. 1 amateur by A. Wallis Myers, Bernard Brown, Pierre Gillou, F. Gordon Lowe and Jean Borotra.